vincreins/28736907_Fin_Metrics/README.md

 Question 5

-I this question I will analyze the South African rand (ZAR) relative to the USD, comparing its volatility and performance to other major currencies.
+I this question I will analyze the ZAR relative to the USD, comparing its volatility and performance to other major currencies.
 The analysis will measure volatility across time and compare the ZAR with G10 currencies to confirm if it is among the most volatile.
-Additionally, I will evaluate the ZAR's performance during favorable G10 currency carry trade periods and assess its behavior during phases of Dollar strength, indicating risk-on sentiment.
-Insights will be presented using tables, graphs, and statistical comparisons to support the conclusions.
+Additionally, I will evaluate the ZAR's performance during favorable G10 currency carry trade periods and assess its behavior during phases of Dollar strength.

 ```{r}
 cncy <- read_rds("/Users/x/Downloads/28736907_Fin_Metrics/Questions/Question5/data/currencies.rds")